anthonyhana04/Bobcat-Population-Dynamics-Research/README.md

 # 🐾 Bobcat Population Dynamics Research

-THE CODE FOR THIS PROJECT IS IN THE PDF REPORT, THIS WAS REQUESTED BY OUR PROFESSOR AT THE TIME.

 A mathematical modeling project analyzing bobcat population trends and sustainability through age-structured simulations.

+## DISCLAMER

+*THE CODE FOR THIS PROJECT IS IN THE PDF REPORT, THIS WAS REQUESTED BY OUR PROFESSOR AT THE TIME.*

 ## 📘 Overview